-&lt;sup>1 If you are completing a common application form from another LA without a tick box for exceptional need, you should put a note in the reasons for your preference to say you are requesting exceptional need priority and will provide the required supporting evidence using this Supplementary Information Form.
+1 If you are completing a common application form from another LA without a tick box for exceptional need, you should put a note in the reasons for your preference to say you are requesting exceptional need priority and will provide the required supporting evidence using this Supplementary Information Form.

-Full name of child Date of birth Tick the box belo below if you believe there is an exceptional social or medical need to attend this school.
+Full name of child Date of birth

+Tick the box below if you believe there is an exceptional social or medical need to attend this school.

 Children who have an exceptional social or medical need which means they should attend this school rather than any other or whose parents have such a need.
 Your application must be supported by evidence, for example from a medical specialist or social worker, of the need and why it means the child needs to attend this school.

 Is supporting evidence attached?
+Yes / No

+What is the supporting evidence?

+You must also complete a LA Common Application Form

+Your name Date Please sign here

+This form should be scanned and emailed to admissions@devon.gov.uk or return it to:

+Devon School Admissions Team, Room L60, County Hall, Exeter EX2 4QG or to the school at: Primley Road, Sidmouth, Devon EX10 9LG

+Privacy and Data Protection:

-Yes / No What is the supporting evidence?
-I I confirm that I have submitted a LA Common Application Form.
-Your name Date Please sign here This form should be scan nned and emailed to admissions@devon.gov.uk or return it to: Devon School Admissions Team, Room L60, County Hall, Exeter EX2 4QG or to the school at: Primley Road, Sidmouth, Devon EX10 9LG admission to school.
-We which can be accessed a the school admission pro data as outlined in our p Should you wish to withd y be used by the School and Devon County Council for the purposes of undertake to ensure your personal data will only be used in accordance with at https://new.devon.gov.uk/privacy/privacy-notices/ It may be shared with o occess.
-Please confirm that you give your consent to the School and LA us privacy notices, by signing below.
-You have the right to withdraw your cor draw consent, please contact the Admissions Team at admissions@devon.g rcise any of your rights under the General Data Protection Regulation, please our privacy notice thers in relation to ing your personal sent at any time. ov.uk or 0345 155
+Your personal data may be used by the School and Devon County Council for the purposes of an application for admission to school.
+We undertake to ensure your personal data will only be used in accordance with our privacy notice which can be accessed at https://new.devon.gov.uk/privacy/privacy-notices/ It may be shared with others in relation to the school admission process.
+Please confirm that you give your consent to the School and LA using your personal data as outlined in our privacy notices, by signing below.
+You have the right to withdraw your consent at any time.
+Should you wish to withdraw consent, please contact the Admissions Team at admission@devon.gov.uk or 0345 155 1019.
+If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the Data Protection Officer for School or LA.